 From time-time and in an Advisory role, community leaders will be engaged to lead and advise on specific projects.

-Discussion minutes from our meeting are available here.
+Discussion minutes from our bi-weekly meetings are available here.

 July 23, 2020